 It can be tempting in winter to eat a lot more comfort foods, and snack on treats mindlessly straight from the bag.
 These are foods that are higher in processed sugars, trans & saturated fats, and often lacking in any nutritional value.
 This can then turn into a vicious cycle.

 Cooking, or even assembling a home-cooked meal in a slow-cooker is perfect for winter!
 It’s best to keep your diet focused on healthy vegetables (frozen is fine), lean sources of protein, quality dietary fats, nuts, beans, fruits, and whole grains.
 I start my mornings with bone broth & pasture-raised eggs so that I can fortify my body with the vital nutrients, minerals, and protein necessary to maintain energy, mood, and stamina.

 Don’t forget to mix in foods that are loaded with prebiotics and probiotics to keep your immune system strong and robust during the cold/flu season as well.
 Be sure to pick up a copy of my “Fueling Your Gut Microbiome” report.

 While these three tips may seem easy to implement, sticking with them can be the biggest challenge.
 This is why turning them into tiny habits is key.
 You don’t have to go extreme on exercise, your diet, or socializing with friends or family.
 Start small.

 Find out what works best for your lifestyle and make the habits automatic.

-If winter still has you feeling down in the dumps, or even full of anxiety, you might want to consider our free guide called the Calm Mind Workbook.
-This downloadable guide will help you improve your overall healing energy while also giving you the peace of mind you desire and deserve.
+If winter still has you feeling down in the dumps, or even full of anxiety, you might want to consider booking your free First Step Success Call.
+This 15 minutes 100% devoted to you could be a game-changer that will help you banish your winter mood while also uplifting your spirits all day long.